 Humanities classes meet Monday, Tuesday, and Friday, 8:00am to 10:00am PACIFIC TIME

-Math classes meet Tuesday and Friday, 11:30am to 1:00pm PACIFIC TIME
+Enhanced Study classes (Math-Science, and Grammar) meet Tuesday and Friday, 11:30am to 1:00pm PACIFIC TIME

 Is this the program for your child?